 Catherine Nazarene, Little Sparkie’s managing member and a working licensed Maryland and Virginia Master Electrician, recently passed the Generac Generator exam and is now recertified by Generac as a technician.
 She received her first technician certification in 2007.

 At the training she did a lot of work on the new Protector Series QS gaseous generator line.
-These units power sensitive business technologies and appliances during power outages.
+These units power sensitive business technologies and appliances during power outages, in addition to the usual necessary lights and receptacles.

 Generac’s QS series offers benefits over other competitors.
 Engineered to run at only 1800 rpm for substantially quieter performance, the Protector QS Series packs more power into a smaller footprint than some other models.
 They also have lower fuel consumption and longer engine and alternator life than other generators.